Storika Logo

 That is why the better question is not Does this platform have a CRM?
 It is: What does this system remember, and does that memory make the next campaign easier to run?

-Why spreadsheet-style creator management breaks down
+Why does spreadsheet-style creator management break down at scale?

-The failure mode is predictable: one person remembers that a creator is slow to reply, but nobody else sees it.
-A second team reaches out without realizing there was already a prior conversation.
-Campaign notes live in email or Slack rather than in the creator record.
-Shipping issues, contract friction, or timing problems never make it into the next campaign plan.
-High-performing creators are mixed together with one-time experiments and low-fit contacts.
+A spreadsheet can work when a team is coordinating ten creators and everybody already knows the context.
+It breaks once volume and complexity increase: one person remembers that a creator is slow to reply, but nobody else sees it; a second team reaches out without realizing there was already a prior conversation; shipping issues and timing problems never make it into the next campaign plan.

 The 6 things a modern influencer CRM should remember